Dürrenhorn

 The Dürrenhorn (4,035 m) (also Dirruhorn) is a summit in the Pennine Alps in Switzerland.
 It lies towards the northern end of the Nadelgrat, a high-level ridge running roughly north–south above the resort of Saas-Fee to the east, and the Mattertal to the west.
-It is part of the Mischabel range, which culminates at the Dom (4,545 m).
+It is part of the Mischabel range, which culminates at the Dom (4,546 m).

+North of the Dürrenhorn, there is located the sub-peak Klein Dürrenhorn (3889 m).